gpratte/texastoc-v3-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 04-season-games
+## Current Branch: 05-game-seating
-Show the games of a season with the game players sorted by place then name.
+The data structure for seating changed quite a bit from version 2 to this version (version 3).
+Had to make the corresponding changes in the UI to get the seating components to work properly.